damarpn/web-assets/README.md

 # Web Asset
 Serving assets with external domain and cookie-free is important for speed-up your website.

-This repository will cache with external CDN service like jsDelivr or Statically.
+This repository is collection for my assets, and will be cached from external CDN service like jsDelivr or Statically.